SkafteNicki/dtu_mlops/s7_deployment/apis.md

         FileResponse('image_resize.jpg')
         ```

-        Figure out where to add them to the code and try running the application one more time to see that you actually
+        Figure out where to add them to the code and try running the application one more time to see that you get a
-        get a file back with the resized image.
+        file back with the resized image.

-7. (Optional) Lets try to figure out how to use FastAPI in a machine learning context.
+7. (Optional) Let's try to figure out how to use FastAPI in a machine learning context.
 Below is a script that downloads
     a `VisionEncoderDecoder` from
     [huggingface](https://huggingface.co/docs/transformers/model_doc/vision-encoder-decoder#transformers.VisionEncoderDecoderModel)
     .
-The model can use to create captions for a given image.
+The model can be used to create captions for a given image.
 Thus calling

     ```python
     predict_step(['s7_deployment/exercise_files/my_cat.jpg'])